 All hardship provisions request must be submitted with documentation as it relates to the hardship conditions described in (19 TAC, Section 22.259): “A severe illness or other debilitating condition that affected your academic performance; or an indication that you are the responsible party for the care of a sick, injured, or needy person and that your provision of care affected your academic performance; or you are enrolled for less than half-time because that is all the hours needed in order to complete your degree plan.”

 - Request for a “Hardship Provision Appeal” form from the Financial Aid Office.

 - Type/write a letter requesting and detailing the hardship circumstance.

 - Submit form, letter, and documentation to the Financial Aid Office for review.

-The Director/Assistant Director will review the students Hardship Provisions Appeal once all documentation has been submitted to the Financial Aid Office.
+The Financial Aid Office will review the students Hardship Provisions Appeal once all documentation has been submitted to the Financial Aid Office.
 Review will take place within 1-5 business days from receipt of appeal.
-Once the appeal has been reviewed by the Director/Assistant Director and a decision has been made of approval or denial, the student will be notified via email.
+Once the appeal has been reviewed by the Financial Aid Office and a decision has been made of approval or denial, the student will be notified via email.